romgar/5minutes/content/articles/howto-upgrade-django.md

-Title: TransactionTestCase and keepdb issues in Django
+Title: Upgrade Django on big projects
 Date: 2016-02-25 23:51
 Modified: 2016-02-27 10:08
 Category: Tech
-Tags: Django, database, tests
+Tags: Django, upgrade
-Slug: transactiontestcase-keepdb-django-issues
+Slug: django-upgrade-big-project
 Authors: Romain Garrigues
-Summary: Using keepdb with TransactionTestCase in Django test suite
+Summary: How to upgrade Django version on big projects
 Status: Draft

+Process

+- compat module with abstract interface
+- deprecation rules

+When upgrading

+- sticking with LTS compared to upgrading on each versionY